Types Of Therapies For Anxiety Disorders

 Cognitive behavioral therapy (CBT) for anxiety treatment

 Cognitive behavioral therapy (CBT) combines cognitive therapy and behavior therapy.
-It is one of the most effective types of therapy for anxiety because it focuses on the connection between the person's thoughts, behaviors, and feelings.
+This therapy is one of the most effective types of therapy for anxiety because it focuses on the connection between the person's thoughts, behaviors, and feelings.

 When someone struggles with anxiety, their thoughts may be fearful or contain cognitive distortions.
 Cognitive distortions are unhelpful thoughts that may not be based on logic or reason.
 They can be hard to identify, but CBT therapists are trained to help clients restructure and rephrase these thoughts to make them more manageable.

-Exposure therapy is another common type of CBT used to treat anxiety disorders and phobias.
+Exposure therapy is another common type of therapy for anxiety disorders and phobias.
 Exposure therapy often uses a therapeutic technique called systematic desensitization, in which therapists can use tools such as virtual reality exposure therapy to expose patients to anxiety-provoking stimuli and help gradually reduce their reaction.

 Cognitive-behavioral therapy can be short-term or long-term.
 Initially, clients may work with their therapist to recognize unwanted thought patterns and draw connections between their thoughts and their behaviors.